 This recipe is a winner with me I pick wild blueberries and cranberries and others that are around.
 And have used this recipe on both it's nice to go to the pantry and pull out the jar.
 This will be used over and over in my house. thanks Patricia for sharing:)

-I was really looking forward to making this, but was very disappointed.
 It tasted watered down, if I make again I will cut way back on the water.
 It thickened up when I cooked it, but after I canned it was as thin as water.
 Make only as much as you will use right away and it might not be so bad.

 * Percent Daily Values are based on a 2,000 calorie diet.